MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts-ai/overview.md

 [!INCLUDE [pat_large.md](../includes/pat_large.md)]

+Large Language Model (LLM) AI is a term that refers to AI models that can generate natural language texts from large amounts of data.
+Large language models use deep neural networks, such as transformers, to learn from billions or trillions of words, and to produce texts on any topic or domain.
+Large language models can also perform various natural language tasks, such as classification, summarization, translation, generation, and dialogue.
+Some examples of large language models are GPT-3, BERT, XLNet, T5, and EleutherAI.

-Semantic Kernel builds upon four core ideas in Large Language Model AI (LLM) systems:
+Semantic Kernel builds upon four core ideas in LLM AI:

 1. [Models](models)
 2. [Prompts](prompts)